Jean's Bible Study Topics of the New Testament

 Rom 7-13

-· (17d) Sin Ø Judging in the flesh Ø Accusing God and others of sin – This verse goes with verse 7; see it for commentary.
+(17d) Sin >> Judging in the flesh >> Accusing God and others of sin -- This verse goes with verse 7 with commentary

-· (245k) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestations Ø Manifestations of the devil Ø Manifestation of sin
+(245k) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestations >> Manifestations of the devil >> Manifestation of sin

 Rom 7,14-25

-· (162g) Works of the devil Ø Being a slave to the devil (Addictions) Ø Bondage Ø Addicted to sin Ø Being a slave to the sinful nature -- This verse goes with verses 5&6.
-Can anyone understand the addiction of sin, our affinity to it, or is our helplessness against it the mystery of lawlessness that we are not permitted to comprehend for now.
+(162g) Works of the devil >> Being a slave to the devil (Addictions) >> Bondage >> Addicted to sin >> Being a slave to the sinful nature -- This verse goes with verses 5&6.
+Can anyone understand the addiction of sin, and is our helplessness against the mystery of lawlessness that we are not permitted to comprehend for now?
 Perhaps ours is only to wrestle with it from day to day.
 How can we who have a free will be in bondage to things that we hate as Christians?
 Or perhaps a better question is why do we submit to such base things?
-We must be careful what we call a mystery and what we simply don't understand, because there may be some important truths buried at the base of this mystery which could help us become free from the monstrous tyrant of sin.
-Remember, at the end of this chapter Paul says that Jesus Christ has afforded us the answer to all of our sin problems, but it is still up to us to let go of our addictions long enough to implement His solution, which is simply to be a slave to Christ instead.
+We must be careful what we call a mystery and what we simply don't understand, because there may be some important truths buried that we need only uncover to understand that could help us become free from this monstrous tyrant, sin.
+Remember, at the end of this chapter Paul says that Jesus Christ has afforded us the answer to all our sin problems, but it is still up to us to let go of our addictions long enough to implement His solution, which is simply to be a slave of Christ instead.
 What does a slave to Christ look like?
-Because Jesus is the word of God we as His slaves are disciples of His word, and because we need to be with Him to avoid being with sin, we also pray a lot.
-Thus the word of God and prayer is the solution to sin; it is the solution to everything!
+Because Jesus is the word of God we as His slaves are students of His word, and because we need to be with Him to avoid being with sin, we are also disciples of prayer.
+Thus the word of God and prayer is the solution to sin; knowledge and experience is the solution to everything!
+See also: addiction; Rom 7-11; 181j

-· (195d) Denying Christ Ø Man exercises his will against God Ø Idolatry Ø Serving two masters Ø You cannot serve righteousness and sin together
+(195d) Denying Christ >> Man exercises his will against God >> Idolatry >> Serving two masters >> You cannot serve righteousness and sin together

 Rom 7-17,18